ZSaberLv0/ZFVimIM/README.md

-      'priority' : '(optional) priority of the db, smaller value has higher priority, 100 by default', 'switchable' : '(optional) 1 by default, when off, won't be enabled by ZFVimIME_keymap_next_n() series', 'editable' : '(optional) 1 by default, when off, no dbEdit would applied', 'crossable' : '(optional) 2 by default, whether to show result when inputing in other db',
+      'priority' : '(optional) priority of the db, smaller value has higher priority, 100 by default', 'switchable' : '(optional) 1 by default, when off, won't be enabled by ZFVimIME_keymap_next_n() series', 'editable' : '(optional) 1 by default, when off, no dbEdit would applied', 'crossable' : '(optional) g:ZFVimIM_crossable by default, whether to show result when inputing in other db',
                     // 0 : disable
                     // 1 : show only when full match
                     // 2 : show and allow predict
-                    // 3 : show and allow predict and sub match 'crossDbLimit' : '(optional) 2 by default, when crossable, limit max result to this num', 'dbCallback' : '(optional) func(key, option), see ZFVimIM_complete',
+                    // 3 : show and allow predict and sub match 'crossDbLimit' : '(optional) g:ZFVimIM_crossDbLimit by default, when crossable, limit max result to this num', 'dbCallback' : '(optional) func(key, option), see ZFVimIM_complete',
                      // when dbCallback supplied, words would be fetched from this callback instead 'menuLabel' : '(optional) string or function(item), when not empty, show label after key hint',